 4. Positive results from targeted therapies

-There are many drugs available to treat multiple myeloma, with chemotherapy and autologous stem cell transplants (when stem cells are collected from the patient) the most common, but several of the most recent and exciting treatments to become available are two medications called daratumumab and ixazomib, and a form of treatment known as immunotherapy.
+There are many medicines available to treat multiple myeloma, with chemotherapy and autologous stem cell transplants (when stem cells are collected from the patient) are the most common, but several of the most recent and exciting treatments to become available are two medications called daratumumab and ixazomib, and a form of treatment known as immunotherapy.

 Despite advancements in the treatment of multiple myeloma, not all medicines are available in the same countries at the same time.
 This can be due to delays in initial approval by one regulatory body and approvals within a certain country — if the manufacturer has filed for approval in that country.
 There is no global, harmonised approval system and it’s up to manufacturers to decide where to go to market first (also known as applying for market authorisation).
 Regulatory bodies also differ in speed, which can cause delays.

 Almost any country in the world allows individuals to import elsewhere approved medicines for personal use, which may give multiple myeloma patients access to new-to-market medicines.
-If you are seeking a medicine not yet available in your country, head to our home page to find out how our team can help.
+If you are seeking a medicine not yet available in your country, head to our homepage to find out how our team can help.